ur4ckh/CheatDevicePS2-wiki/Cheats.md

 2. **TXT** - A text file can be edited in a text editor and doesn't need to be converted.
 This works well for small lists but can take a while to load from memory cards or USB drives if it becomes large.
 An explanation of the TXT format can be found [below](#txt-cheat-database-format).

 3. **Zipped TXT** - A text file containing cheats compressed in a ZIP file.
-This arrangement will likely replace CDB in newer releases since it's easy to edit and allows for fast loading of a large cheat list without using a converter to prepare the cheat database file.
+This format will likely replace CDB in newer releases since it's easy to edit and allows for fast loading of a large cheat list without using a converter to prepare the cheat database file.

 The location of the cheat database file needs to be set in [CheatDevicePS2.ini](https://github.com/root670/CheatDevicePS2/wiki/Settings).